sst/guide/_chapters/sharing-code-and-config-between-services.md

 import AWS from '../../libs/aws-sdk';
 ```

 The great thing about this is that we can easily change any AWS related config and it’ll apply across all of our services.
+In this case, we are using [AWS X-Ray](https://aws.amazon.com/xray/) to enabled tracing across our entire application.
+You don't need to do this but we are going to be talking about this in one of the later chapters.
+And this is a good example of how to share the same AWS config across all our services.

 ### 3. Share common serverless.yml config